 Neuroendscopy: To minimize scarring and for better reach in some regions of the brain, surgeons use other parts of the body (such as the nose) to enter the brain.

 Neuroplastic surgery: After invasive procedures, the neurosurgical approach repairs and maintains the skull's appearance and anatomy.

-MRI-Guided Laser Ablation Laser and Interstitial Thermal Therapy: It is a minimally invasive procedure where computer imaging locates the brain tumor.
+MRI-Guided Laser Ablation Laser and Interstitial Thermal Therapy: It is a minimally invasive procedure where computer imaging locates the tumor.
 Then cancerous cells are precisely focused on and destroyed with heat or lasers.

 Radiation for brain cancer uses high ionizing rays to destroy cancer cells that are otherwise inaccessible by surgery.

 Chemotherapy (chemo) for brain cancer is a treatment that uses medicines to kill cancer cells and is often used along with surgery and radiotherapy.
-Brain surgeons may surgically implant chemotherapy drugs in the form of wafers to bypass the blood-brain barrier and deliver the drug specifically to areas in the brain affected by cancer.
+Surgeons may surgically implant chemotherapy drugs in the form of wafers to bypass the blood-brain barrier and deliver the drug specifically to areas in the brain affected by cancer.

 Targeted drug therapy explicitly targets specific cell proteins that stop cancer growth.
 It causes fewer side effects as it spares healthy cells because of its specific action.
 It is often combined with radiotherapy and surgery to treat metastatic brain cancer.

-Tumor-treating field sends painless electrical impulses on the skin of the scalp to disrupt the division of brain tumor cells.
+Tumor-treating field sends painless electrical impulses on the skin of the scalp to disrupt the division of tumor cells.
 It acts on specific cell proteins required for cell division and tumor growth.
 The portable device with a small backpack is continuously used by the patient while carrying out their daily activities.

 The following tests and procedures may be recommended if your doctor suspects that you have a brain tumor: